 As you get this feedback out on the table and share it, everyone gets a clear picture of why, where and what to transform.
 Then later you re-measure to celebrate improvements.
 While you hold responsibility for and shoulder the bulk of consequences for your company’s culture (both positive and negative), you need your people to understand they’re invaluable to you and this process, and they too share in the causes and suffer or benefit in the effects.
 Enlist their help.
 It truly takes a village to create an extraordinary workplace!

-As published in St. Louis Small Business Monthly, March 2013
+As published in my column The Extraordinary Workplace in St. Louis Small Business Monthly, March 2013